Voldrix/Fail1Ban/README.md

 Once the named pipes have been created the first time, you can stop and restart the log daemon without restarting nginx and rsyslog.
 They will automatically start sending logs again.

 ## Cloudflare
-The `fail1ban_log_cloudflare.c` log parser works with a mixture of domains both on and off of Cloudflare.
+The Cloudflare log parser works with a mixture of domains both on and off of Cloudflare.

 __Requirements__\
 SSL relay.\
 Cloudflare [list](https://developers.cloudflare.com/waf/tools/lists/custom-lists/).
 Block the list in the WAF.

 __Setup__\
-Set your SSL relay hostname (line 20)\
+Make a local `config.h` copy `config.local.h` so it doesn't get overwritten.

-Whitelist your own IP address, just in case (lines 21-22)\
+Set `config.local.h` macros for:\
-Rewrite lines 109 and 118 to uniquely identify domain names on Cloudflare\
+Your SSL relay hostname, Whitelist your own IP address (just in case), Cloudflare account ID, list ID, account email, api key.\

-Update the Cloudflare API request on line 221 with: account ID, list ID, ssl relay hostname, account email, api key
+Rewrite lines 107 and 118 to uniquely identify domain names that use Cloudflare.

 Nginx SSL relay:
 ```